HTTPArchive/almanac.httparchive.org/src/content/en/2024/performance.md

   )
 }}

 Looking at the metrics over time, we can see a nice upward trend.
 There is an increase from 60% of websites with good visual stability in 2020 to almost 80% in 2024.
-A visible jump in mobile data is already addressed in detail and attributed to the introduction of bfcache in [the 2022 Chapter](https://almanac.httparchive.org/en/2022/performance#cumulative-layout-shift-cls).
+A visible jump in mobile data is already addressed in detail and attributed to the introduction of bfcache in <a hreflang="en" href="https://almanac.httparchive.org/en/2022/performance#cumulative-layout-shift-cls">the 2022 Chapter</a>.
 There is still a visible difference from 2022, so we will look in detail at some of the aspects that possibly contributed to it.

 ### Bfcache

-[The back/forward cache (bfcache)](https://web.dev/articles/bfcache) is a browser optimization feature that improves the speed and efficiency of navigating between web pages by caching a fully interactive snapshot of a page in memory when a user navigates away from it.
+<a hreflang="en" href="https://web.dev/articles/bfcache">The back/forward cache (bfcache)</a> is a browser optimization feature that improves the speed and efficiency of navigating between web pages by caching a fully interactive snapshot of a page in memory when a user navigates away from it.
 However, not all sites are eligible for bfcache.
-With an [extensive eligibility criteria](https://html.spec.whatwg.org/multipage/nav-history-apis.html#nrr-details-reason), the easiest way to check if the site is eligible is to [test it in Chrome DevTools](https://developer.chrome.com/docs/devtools/application/back-forward-cache).
+With an <a hreflang="en" href="https://html.spec.whatwg.org/multipage/nav-history-apis.html#nrr-details-reason">extensive eligibility criteria</a>, the easiest way to check if the site is eligible is to <a hreflang="en" href="https://developer.chrome.com/docs/devtools/application/back-forward-cache">test it in Chrome DevTools</a>.

 Let’s look deeper by checking a few eligibility criteria that are quite a common cause and easily measurable using lab data.